Updated: October 31, 2020

 Due to the high concentration of beneficial bacteria per bottle of Nutrafin Cycle, the cycling process is reduced to slightly over a week whereas a natural approach would take more than a month.

-As soon as you pour it in the fish tank, the bacteria begin to break down the ammonia and the nitrites.
+As soon as you pour it into the fish tank, the bacteria begin to break down the ammonia and nitrite.

 However, it is harmless to your plants, fish, and other tank inhabitants which makes it a good choice for a fish-in cycle in a planted tank.

 Anyhow, while Nutrafin’s Cycle has live bacteria in it, its shelf life is actually quite long, thanks to what the manufacturer calls “bio-floc technology”.
 This technology preserves its stability in the long run, which I found to be true.

 This is actually convenient because you do not necessarily need to look for the most recently manufactured bottle.

 Always check the price on online shops and compare it with your local pet stores before deciding where to buy.
 In my experience, the physical pet stores occasionally double the price for no good reason.